It’s For The FUN Of It All!

-When crossing the Atlantic, being all tucked away together on a ship for two weeks was like living in the same house.
+When crossing the Atlantic, being all tucked away together on a ship for two weeks was like living in the same house!

-Run with it and ENJOY it!
+Run with this knowledge and ENJOY it!

-Make New Friends!
+To Make New Friends!

 There were lots of parties and gatherings on the ship and 20 of us grouped together.